-While Regmi had been attempting to propose strict policies to combat Chhaupadi in her constituency since her appointment in 2017, she was met with resistance from fellow officials, she says.
+While Regmi had been attempting to propose strict policies to combat Chhaupadi in her constituency since her appointment in 2017, she says she was met with resistance from fellow officials.

 “Leaders were afraid to take a strong stand on this issue because they feared public backlash,” says Regmi.
 “They worried about how it would affect their electoral performance.”

 This time, though, she was able to garner support from her colleagues at the municipal council office.
 Last month, Regmi announced the municipality’s decision to halt all services offered by the office to those constituents who observe Chhaupadi or force others in their household to do so.

 The decision resulted in the destruction of 130 chhau goths in Budinanda in less than a month, says Regmi.
 And she expects this number will only rise as news about the municipality’s decision spreads farther.